• Home

 Wiring a dimmer switch

-Summary: Different types of dimmer: Learn how to install and wire a dimmer switch.
+Summary: Step by step guide and video showing how to install and wire a dimmer switch.

 Dimmer switches provide a relatively inexpensive and uncomplicated way to vary the intensity of light in a room.
 There are three types of ‘dimmer’ for light fittings: touch dimmers, switch dimmers and remote dimmers.
 Although these types of dimmer switches can be fitted to low voltage halogen lights, they are not suitable for use with fluorescent lights.